Organizing Toys: The Toy Organization Process &

 request any of the items within 6 months, the box can go straight to a

 - Take out the trash for a clean work area.
 Put the items going to a charity in your car.
 This avoids any undoing of your hard toy organizing work.

 - Now that all of the unnecessary items are gone, separate what's

 left into categories (i.e. board games, books, stuffed animals, etc.).

-- Put the categorized items away accordingly (books on a bookshelf, stuffed animals in a bin, etc.).
+- Put the categorized items away accordingly (books on a bookshelf or in a bin like in the photo above, stuffed animals in a bin, etc.).

 - Check out the recommended products for organizing toys below!

-- The best way to get your kids in the habit of something is to
+- The best way to keep your kids organized

-teach it to them early and make it part of their daily routine (i.e. put
+is to get them in the habit of putting things away early and make it part of their daily routine.
+At the end of

 - At least once a year, do a toy purging session with your kids.

 Doing this around the holidays is a perfect reason to get them motivated